404src/exocore/_articles/ccna-summary.md

 A solution to prevent tail drop and TCP global synchronization is Random Early Detected (RED).
 - When the amount of traffic in the queue reaches a certain threshold, the device will start randomly dropping packets from select TCP flows.
 - In standard RED, all kinds of traffic are treated the same.
-- An improved version, WRED (Weighted Random Early Detection) allows you to control which packets are dropped depending on the traffic class.
+- An improved version, WRED (Weighted Random Early Detection) allows you to control which packets are dropped depending on the traffic class (DSCP value) or IP precedence.

 An essential part of QoS is the use of multiple queues.
 - This is where classification plays a role.
 The device can match traffic based on various factors (for example the DSCP marking in the IP header) and then place it in the appropriate queue.